 Use the beanstalk method to migrate data from QBD to QBO

-- Log in to QBD program then move to the company and then at the company screen.
+- Log in to the QBD program then move to the company and then to the company screen.

 - Now, navigate to the bottom of the company screen.
 You can see the export option there (export company file to QB online).

-- Next, login to cloud profile and setup QB online cloud profile if you do not have it already.
+- Next, log in to the cloud profile and set up QB online cloud profile if you do not have it already.

 - Click on continue to end the process and migrate your company data to QuickBooks online.

 We hope the measures conveyed in this article were helpful in successfully removing the QuickBooks migration Failed unexpectedly Windows 11.
 However, suppose there is any user still unable to mend the QuickBooks migration problem in that circumstance.
 In that case, we strongly recommend contacting the QuickBooks Data migration team at +1-888-538-1314 to get assistance.

 Frequently Asked Questions For QuickBooks Migration Failed Unexpectedly

 What to do if I am unable to move my QuickBooks Data?

 If the QuickBooks migration process is failing, again and again, that case, we recommend you not to do it on your own, instead, contact qualified experts and Let them analyze and fix it.